 He did not expect it, then, to taste the way it did when he finally sat down with a generous plateful of the stuff.
 He detected notes of elementary school cafeteria lady, a dash of breathing in chalk dust while beating blackboard erasers clean, maybe the somber basement meal of a church where you could smell someone left the natural gas on somewhere.
 It brought him to an alternate timeline where he enlisted in the army and accustomed his dead palate to a diet of excessive salt, which the army cooks added to decrease the libido, you know, for morale.
 It was, in so many words, inedible.

 He realized what he did wrong, at least on a rational level, once he tasted it.
 How long had that squash been in the pantry?
 What was he thinking, making a risotto with standard long-grain parboiled rice, and not arborio?
 Supermarket parmesan cheese?
 That must be where the faint notes of wood chips came from.
 And ah… yeah, he sure did add a whole lot of salt there, didn’t he?

 —Maybe it was just you.
 They say one’s emotional state influences one’s own cooking.
-Maybe you just tuned your favorite food into what you’ve become.
+Maybe you just turned your favorite food into exactly what you’ve become.

 Earl let out a laugh.